 I show up in this work with compassion, curiosity and a belief in the vast (albeit unknowable) human potential.
 I trust in the client’s wisdom about what their body needs for optimal wellness.
 It is my aim to hold physical and emotional stories with care and humility while facilitating new relationships to alignment and mobility.

-When not practicing Structural Integration I can often be found outside playing, inside meditating, some sort of combination of the two, gardening, dancing, traveling the world, and getting to know my own backyard.
-My work is largely influenced by my study and practice of yoga asana, functional movement, Buddhist meditation, and ongoing continuing education in bone and scarwork and functional methods with Advanced Rolfers, Sharon Wheeler and Jeffrey Burch, and in trauma-informed practice.
+My work is largely influenced by various movement practices, Buddhist meditation, and ongoing continuing education with Advanced Rolfers, Sharon Wheeler and Jeffrey Burch, and in trauma-informed practice.
 Since 2013 I have been training with Merete Holm Brantbjerg in Relational Trauma Therapy, a somatic psychotherapeutic approach that aims to bridge the gap between the personality and intense states of stress and trauma, and am currently studying Touch Skills for Trauma Therapists with senior Somatic Experiencing trainer, Kathy L. Kain.